FITeagle/flexcare-doku/source/remoteaccess.rst

 ACS
 ---

-As the ip.access LTE245F eNodeB supports the TR-069 protocol [11], it was aimed to provide remote configuration of the ip.access eNodeB through an Auto-Configuration Server (ACS).
+As the ip.access LTE245F eNodeB supports the `TR-069 protocol <https://www.broadband-forum.org/technical/download/TR-069_Amendment-5.pdf>`_, it was aimed to provide remote configuration of the ip.access eNodeB through an Auto-Configuration Server (ACS).
 At the time of writing this deliverable, two ACS implementations are under evaluation.
-One implementation of a CPE WAN Management Protocol (CWMP) [12]  ACS was implemented by Fraunhofer FOKUS and another ACS is available from ip.access.
+One implementation of a `CPE WAN Management Protocol (CWMP) <https://www.broadband-forum.org/cwmp.php>`_  ACS was implemented by Fraunhofer FOKUS and another ACS is available from ip.access.
 Both system can be used to configure and control TR-069 capable devices.

 The basic configuration required to commission an AP to allow it to connect to a TR-069 ACS is in a small database in the /sysconfig/commonstate.db file.
 The AP uses this information to establish the connection to the ACS.